-TB Alert is a young charity, registered in late 1998 and launched at the Houses of Parliament on World TB Day (24th March) 1999.
+TB Alert was registered in late 1998 and launched at the Houses of Parliament on World TB Day (24th March) 1999.
 The charity was set up by people who felt that with its long tradition of TB work, there should be a greater response in Britain to the resurgent threat of tuberculosis – which was declared a global emergency by the World Health Organization in 1993.

 TB Alert was the first TB-specific charity to be set up in Britain since the 1960s, when earlier organisations – assuming too soon that the disease had been beaten – moved on to other interests.
 Our active trustees include many of the leading UK-based TB experts.
 For the first three years of its life the charity was run solely by volunteers and it was only in 2001 that the first member of staff was appointed.